Uzbekistan, Republic of

 CIT is charged on taxable profit calculated as a difference between gross income and deductible expenses reduced by applicable incentives granted by the Tax Code, other laws, or presidential decrees.

 The CIT rate is set in the Tax Code (previously, annually by presidential decree).
-In 2019, enterprises (i.e. legal entities) are generally subject to CIT at the rate of 12%.
-Commercial banks are subject to CIT at the rate of 20%.
+In 2020, enterprises (i.e. legal entities) are generally subject to CIT at the rate of 15%.
+Commercial banks, producers of cement (clinker) and polyethylene granules, mobile services providers, and markets/shopping malls are subject to CIT at the rate of 20%.

 See the Withholding taxes section for WHT rates applicable in Uzbekistan.

 An optional simplified tax regime is available for all legal entities with annual turnover less than UZS 1 billion and individual entrepreneurs with turnover ranging from UZS 100 million to UZS 1 billion.
 Under this regime, turnover tax replaces CIT and VAT.